r2aiv/nrf24l01/README.md

  - CI setup

 ## Hardware Setup
-NRF24L01 modules interface directly over SPI and two additional wires (CE, IRQ).
+NRF24L01 modules interface directly over SPI and three additional wires (CE, CSN and IRQ).

 ## Software Setup
 Fill out all the parameters in the `nrf24l01_config` structure and call